tivac/modular-css/packages/svelte/README.md

 while allowing you to use all of the usual `modular-css` goodies.

-Alternatively you can use `<link>` tags to reference CSS external to the component.
+Alternatively you can use `<link href="./file.css" />` tags to reference CSS external to the component.

 ## Install